fbpx

 Ventilate the Space

-Make sure your home has adequate airflow.
+Make sure your home has adequate airflow, especially in spaces that see a lot of steam.
+Install ceiling fans, windows, or dehumidifiers.
 This allows surfaces to dry thoroughly, preventing future moisture problems.

 When Your Roof is the Problem

-Spotting and addressing roof issues promptly will go a long way toward preventing long-term damage.
+Spotting and addressing roof issues as soon as you notice leaks will go a long way toward preventing long-term damage.
 If you notice wet spots on ceilings or walls after rainfall or damp walls following heavy storms, it could indicate that your roof needs attention.

 Contact Long Roofing First

-All along the East Coast, Long Roofing is a name that’s trusted to help homeowners make the most of their house.
-Our trusted roof replacement specialists will walk you through every step of the process.
-Contact us today to get a free estimate.
+Long Roofing is the East Coast’s most trusted name in helping homeowners improve their homes.
+Our trusted roof replacement specialists will walk you through every step of your new roof process.
+Contact us today to get a free estimate and say goodbye to roof leaks!

 Interested in Long Home Products?